-Prior to joining RMA of CT, Dr. Leondires served as the Director of Assisted Reproductive Technologies at the Combined Federal Program for Reproductive Endocrinology.
+Prior to joining RMA of Connecticut, Dr. Leondires served as the Director of Assisted Reproductive Technologies at the Combined Federal Program for Reproductive Endocrinology.
 While under his direction, the ART Program was one of the most successful in the Washington DC area and in the top tenth percentile nationally.
 During this time he was an Assistant Professor at the Uniformed Services University of Health Sciences and clinical faculty for the Combined Fellowship in Reproductive Endocrinology.
 His professional society memberships include the Society of Reproductive Endocrinologists, the American College of Obstetrics and Gynecology, and the American Society for Reproductive Medicine.

 Dr. Murdock is a member of the American Society for Reproductive Medicine and the Society for Reproductive Endocrinology and Infertility, as well as a Fellow of the American College of Obstetrics and Gynecology.
 Dr. Murdock was previously an assistant clinical professor at Creighton University School of Medicine and a staff physician with Reproductive Health Specialists at Nebraska Methodist Hospital.
 She has also served as an Assistant Professor of OB-GYN at the National Naval Medical Center and Walter Reed Army Medical Center.

 Melissa works with couples and individuals during their fertility journey, helping them handle loss and disappointments, as well as giving them the tools to make decisions related to their fertility challenges.

-Melissa will be onsite at the Norwalk, Danbury, and Trumbull offices; she is available for appointments or spontaneous meetings, schedule permitting.As a genetic counselor, Speer’s role is to obtain detailed health and family histories, identify conditions with genetic components and risk factors, discuss inheritance patterns, and provide information regarding genetic testing options.
+James Speer, M.S., a certified genetic counselor, has over 10 years of experience in the fertility field.As a genetic counselor, Speer’s role is to obtain detailed health and family histories, identify conditions with genetic components and risk factors, discuss inheritance patterns, and provide information regarding genetic testing options.
 Many of the fertility patients he works with will have donor sperm or donor oocytes as part of their fertility treatment.
 It is important to understand the genetics of the donor as well as the intended parents to fully understand any inheritance risk factors.

 Nora’s areas of clinical interest are women’s health, integrative and Chinese medicine.
 She received her BA and a Masters in Health Advocacy from Sarah Lawrence College.
 She received her BSN from the College of New Rochelle, where she was a member of Sigma Theta Tau, the nursing honor society.

 Erica graduated in 2006 with a Bachelor’s of Science in biology from Springfield College in Springfield, MA.
 Shortly after graduation, she began working for RMA-CT as an embryologist.
-Just over a decade later, she has gained skill and knowledge in the newest scientific techniques, enabling her to be a part of the team that provides excellent care to our patients.
+Over a decade later, she has gained skill and knowledge in the newest scientific techniques, enabling her to be a part of the team that provides excellent care to our patients.
 While working at RMA-CT, she completed a Master’s degree in Clinical Embryology and Andrology from the Jones’ Institute at Eastern Virginia Medical School and graduated at the top of her class in 2017.
 She has a special interest in and passion for cryopreservation.
-She personally helped to build RMACT’s highly successful vitrification program that began in 2009.
+She personally helped to build RMA OF CONNECTICUT’s highly successful vitrification program that began in 2009.

 Erica was born and raised in Connecticut.
 She is the proud mom of two awesome little boys and has the support of an amazing husband.
 Her beautiful family is what motivates her to help others build a family of their own.

-Beatrice Abshire has been a member of the Gay Parents To Be Team at RMA of Connecticut for 3 years and has recently transitioned into her role as the Administrative Supervisor for the program.
+Beatrice Abshire has been a member of the Gay Parents To Be team at RMA of Connecticut for many and has recently transitioned into her role as the Administrative Supervisor for the program.
 She has 20 years of experience working in the fields of Obstetrics, Gynecology, and Reproductive Medicine.
 Previously she has worked for the Labor and Delivery Department at Norwalk Hospital, Reproductive Biology Associates in Atlanta New England Fertility and Women’s Health Care of New England serving in different roles within the medical community.

 Beatrice, or Bea as she likes to be called, is fluent in Spanish.
 She earned her Associates Degree in Science as well as a certification as a Medical Assistant at Norwalk Community College.